kickaha2019/articles/Diary/2008/index.md

----
-blurb: Gloucestershire and a weekend in Norwich
+@blurb		Gloucestershire and a weekend in Norwich
----